With stress in the U.S. on the rise, it’s no wonder more than half of Americans suffer from high blood pressure.

 How CBD Can Help With Hypertension

-As Park explained, hypertension can be caused by many factors.
+As Park explained, high blood pressure can be caused by many factors.
 Fortunately, there are several health benefits of CBD that could indirectly help with hypertension.

-Anxiety can catalyze a rapid heart rate and palpitations, leaving you at risk for high blood pressure and heart disease.
+Anxiety can lead to rapid heart rate and palpitations, leaving you at risk for high blood pressure and heart disease.

 CBD oil has been shown to reduce anxiety in animal studies by the National Institute for Drug Abuse (NIDA).
 This study demonstrated that symptoms that accompany anxiety, like high blood pressure and rapid heart rate, were improved by use of CBD.